Mark860787/NLP_COMP90042/README.md

 This repository contains all my completed assignments for the University of Melbourne subject **COMP90042: Natural Language Processing**.

 ### 🧹 Assignment 1 — Text Preprocessing and Classification
 Implemented a full pipeline for text normalization, TF-IDF vectorization, and classification using Naive Bayes, Logistic Regression, and SVM.
-**Score: 9 / 9**
+Score: 9 / 9

 ### 🎮 Assignment 2 — Language Modelling in Hangman
-Built a character-level n-gram language model for Hangman.
+Built character-level n-gram language model for Hangman.
+Score: 7 / 8
-**Score: 7 / 8**

 ### 🧠 Final Project — Scientific Fact-Checking System
 Designed a two-stage system for scientific claim verification using: